Poland (song): Critical reception

 The song was praised by music journalists for its simplicity, with many outlets calling the song a "catchy", "hypnotic", or "mystifying" earworm.
 Its chorus featuring the "I took the wock to Poland" lyric was particularly lauded.
-Serge Selenou of Pitchfork opined that these factors are implemented in the rapper's best songs and wrote: "Over a churning F1lthy beat that wouldn't be out of place on Whole Lotta Red, Yachty croons "I took the Wock to Poland" in a garbled yodel that probably has Mason Ramsey jealous"; Selenou added that the song helped recapture the "light-heartedness that won Yachty fans."
+Serge Selenou of Pitchfork opined that these factors are implemented in the rapper's best songs and wrote: "Over a churning F1lthy beat that wouldn't be out of place on Whole Lotta Red, Yachty croons 'I took the Wock to Poland' in a garbled yodel that probably has Mason Ramsey jealous"; Selenou added that the song helped recapture the "light-heartedness that won Yachty fans."
+In September 2024, Pitchfork included "Poland" on their list of "The 100 Best Songs of the 2020s So Far", ranking it at number 100.

-Eric Skelton of Complex wrote that the hook on Poland is "so unique that we can't stop thinking about it," adding that Yachty's performance on the song is akin to "singing through a fan as he belts out "I took the wock to Poland" with extra warble in his voice."
+Eric Skelton of Complex wrote that the hook on Poland is "so unique that we can't stop thinking about it," adding that Yachty's performance on the song is akin to "singing through a fan as he belts out 'I took the wock to Poland' with extra warble in his voice."
 Skelton called the song "bizarre", and added that "Poland" is "weird as hell, strangely addictive, and ridiculously fun to sing along with."

-Richards praised the Auto-Tune vibrato effect applied to Yachty's voice, writing that "in this funny, freaky, emotionally extravagant, tragicomic gush, he sounds like a machine that’s learned how to cry."
-Richards also positively received the song's concise nature, opining that "Yachty's brevity is casually artful, highly playful and totally real.
-"Poland" isn't short, it's fleeting, and you might even find the meaning of life in the difference between the two."
+Chris Richards of the Washington Post praised the Auto-Tune vibrato effect applied to Yachty's voice, writing that "in this funny, freaky, emotionally extravagant, tragicomic gush, he sounds like a machine that's learned how to cry."
+Richards also positively received the song's concise nature, opining that "Yachty's brevity is casually artful, highly playful, and totally real."

 Recognition

-On October 12, 2022, Quality Control Music CEO Pierre Thomas shared an alleged text conversation with Poland's Prime Minister Mateusz Morawiecki.
+On October 12, 2022, Quality Control Music CEO Pierre Thomas shared an alleged text conversation with Poland's Prime Minister Morawiecki.
 The conversation shows Morawiecki inviting Lil Yachty to Poland.

 Music video

 An accompanying music video was produced by Lyrical Lemonade and released onto YouTube on October 11, 2022.
 Directed by Cole Bennett, the music video has received over 10.2 million views as of October 20.
+The video was filmed on the streets of Manhattan's SoHo neighborhood and in the Broadway–Lafayette Street/Bleecker Street station of the New York City Subway.